 Next, cut each zucchini or squash into lengths.
 Then cross cut the lengths into diced pieces.
 The more evenly you can get the sizes, the better.

 Spread on dehydrator trays and dry at 135 for 5 to 10 hours.
 Actual time will depend on how small you diced your zucchini, how full you packed your dehydrator, and even humidity can impact the time.

 Zucchini and squash is done when it is crispy dry.

-Dehydrating green beans, how to dry green beans, step by step directions from picking and blanching to storage.
+Learn how to dry green beans.
+Includes step-by-step directions from picking and blanching to storage.